Skull and Bones (video game): Development and release

 Originally set to be released in Q3/Q4 2018, the game was later delayed into 2019, and again to sometime after March 2020.
 On a call with investors in October 2019, Ubisoft CEO Yves Guillemot confirmed that the game had been pushed back to at least the 2021–2022 fiscal year.

 In September 2020, it was revealed that while development was continuing, a "new vision" for the game had emerged, which resulted in release delays as more development time was needed.
-Additionally, it was stated that additional Ubisoft Studios, such as Ubisoft Berlin, were co-developing the game alongside Ubisoft Singapore.
+It was also stated that additional Ubisoft Studios, such as Ubisoft Berlin, were co-developing the game alongside Ubisoft Singapore.

 In May 2021, Ubisoft announced a subsequent delay to the 2022–2023 fiscal year.
-Later that July, Kotaku reported that the game could not be cancelled due to receiving large subsidies from the Singapore government.
+Later that July, Kotaku reported that the game could not be canceled due to receiving large subsidies from the Singapore government.

 In July 2022, the company revealed a November 8 release date for the game, and that the game would launch on the PlayStation 5 and Xbox Series X/S (replacing the PlayStation 4 and Xbox One).
 In September 2022, Ubisoft announced that the release was pushed back to March 9, 2023.
 In January 2023, Ubisoft delayed the game to the 2023–2024 fiscal year due to the underperformance of recent launches.
 However, new footage for the game was released.
 A closed beta was released on August 25, 2023.
 In October 2023, it was announced that the game would be released in early 2024.
-At The Game Awards 2023, the final release date of February 16, 2024 was revealed.
+At The Game Awards 2023, the final release date of February 16, 2024, was revealed.

-Ubisoft's CEO, Yves Guillemot, justified the $70 price tag of Skull and Bones, emphasizing its status as a "quadruple-A game" despite incorporating live-service elements like an in-game store, battle pass, seasonal events, and premium currency.
+Guillemot justified the $70 price tag of Skull and Bones by emphasizing its status as a "quadruple-A game", despite incorporating live-service elements like an in-game store, battle pass, seasonal events, and premium currency.
 The game reportedly cost $200 million in its decade-long development and Ubisoft did not expect it to break even.